Serves 6 to 8

 When chickpeas are the star of the show, I prefer to cook dried ones.
 The taste is fresher and the texture is meatier.
 But, again, you can’t beat the convenience of canned chickpeas so don’t mind me being a hippie homemaker with my pot of chickpeas.
 Use a can!

-This is one of those recipes that will fine-tune your taste buds.
+This is one of those one-pot recipes that will fine-tune your taste buds.
 Look for the spicy, the sour, the salty, and adjust until you’re thoroughly pleased.
 It also freezes beautifully and tastes even better the next day, which is dangerous information.
 Serve with basmati rice and naan if you’re feeling ambitious.
-And I love to garnish with plenty of cilantro.
+Garnish with plenty of cilantro.

 Can I use canned tomatoes instead of fresh?
-Yes.
-Use a 28-oz can of diced tomatoes.
-Drain off some of the liquid so it doesn’t get watery.
-Fresh tomatoes are great in summer but canned works year-round.
+Yup yup yup.
+Use a 28 oz can of whole tomatoes and crush them up, or diced with some liquid drained off.
+Fresh tomatoes are ideal in summer but canned works year round.

 Chana Masala